FreeFellow vs Kaplan Schweser CFA Level I: Honest 2026 Comparison

 | FreeFellow Fellow (1 yr) | $149 | ~$0.50/hr |

-The per-hour cost of Schweser is reasonable on its own.
-It is the absolute number ($899 to $1,499) that puts it out of reach for many candidates, especially first-year analysts or career changers paying out of pocket.
+Schweser's per-hour cost is reasonable on its own.
+The absolute number ($899 to $1,499) is what puts it out of reach for many candidates, especially first-year analysts or career changers paying out of pocket.

 Recommendation by Candidate Type